 Keep your eyes wide open

-These are the highlights of this beautiful and colorful city but remember to keep your eyes wide open.
-At almost every corner you will catch a glimpse of a stunning view.
-The blue of the Tagus River in the background in between the building, the lit-up bridge in the distance, and stairways lined with old street lamps making their way through old houses.
-The beauty of this city lies in small details.
+These are the highlights of this beautiful and colorful city, but remember to keep your eyes wide open.
+At almost every corner, you will catch a glimpse of a stunning view.
+The blue of the Tagus River in the background in between the buildings, the lit-up bridge in the distance, and stairways lined with old street lamps tucked in between old houses.
+The beauty of this city lies in the details.
 Even after two years of living there, I would still discover new sights even in the most unexpected places.

 Travel Resources